frondeus/bubble/README.md

 What i'm doing in this crate, is im changing how `#[from]` attribute works (from `thiserror` macro).

-Instead of plain `From<>` implementation I used autoref specialization (http://lukaskalbertodt.github.io/2019/12/05/generalized-autoref-based-specialization.html) to have a conversion.

-> ![WARNING]
-> Okay.
-I'm really bad at explaining how it works, but that probably doesn't matter (how).
-> So maybe an example of how to use will clarify the outcome of this crate

 Let's define such an error:

 ```rust